 Osakan food is from Osaka, Japan’s second largest city, and is famous for its delicious takes on famous Japanese dishes and its mouthwatering originals.
 The city is so famous, in fact, that it’s even earned the title of the “nation’s kitchen” (天下の台所 tenka no daidokoro)!

 The food scene in Osaka isn’t only great by Japanese standards, either.
-It’s world class!
+It’s world-class!
 In Osaka alone, you’ll find 89 restaurants with at least one Michelin star.
-Osaka’s restaurants are some of the best you’ll find anywhere in the world, so, naturally, no visit to Osaka can be complete without first sampling at least some of the tasty treats it has to offer.
+Osaka’s restaurants are some of the best you’ll find anywhere in the world.
+Naturally, no visit to Osaka can be complete without first sampling at least some of the tasty treats it has to offer.

 Japan’s food capital has something to taste for everyone, and even those without an affinity for fish (one of Japan’s staple foods) will be delighted by Osaka’s famous konamono, or, in other words, flour-based dishes like okonomiyaki, and its tasty sweets.